FactoryXCode/MfPack/MfPack/Proxy Servers/FxServe/README.md

 # FxServe V1.1

 FxServe is the lightweight FactoryX HTTP media server for MfPack, MfRdj, and RDJ Pro.
-It serves the web player and generated media files and forwards the small set of live endpoints currently handled by Caddy.
+It serves the web player and generated media files and forwards a small set of live endpoints.

 FxServe can run interactively as a console application or as a native Windows service.
 Its LAN listener remains on port 8080.
 An optional HTTP.sys front end